 All Insured and Administrative Services Only (ASO) accounts are included.

-The CPT codes and nomenclature used in this policy are subject to revision and/or change by the American Medical Association.
-In the event of such changes, this policy will continue to be in force, albeit applied to the new or amended coding so issued until such time as this policy is reviewed and updated to reflect the new or amended coding.
+The CPT codes and nomenclature used in this Policy are subject to revision and/or change by the American Medical Association.
+In the event of such changes, the Policy will continue to be in force, albeit applied to the new or amended coding so issued until such time as the Policy is reviewed and updated to reflect the new or amended coding.

-CPT codes 80320 - 80377 will be denied advising the provider to bill with the appropriate HCPCS code, as provided above.
+CPT codes 80320–80377 shall be denied, advising the provider to bill with the appropriate HCPCS code, as provided above.

-Additional units will be considered for reimbursement upon appeal.
-The appeal must include all of the following documentation:
+Additional units will be considered for reimbursement upon receipt of the following documentation:

 In instances where the provider is participating, there shall be no subscriber liability.

 In instances where the provider is not participating, subscriber liability shall be up to billed charges.